MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 :::image type="content" source="./images/data-management-overview-1.png" alt-text="Diagram of a Data management overview.":::

-The **Data management landing zone**, which is a subscription, is responsible for the governance of the platform and allows for the following capabilities:
+The **Data management landing zone** is a subscription that governs the platform and supports the following capabilities:

 - [Data catalog](./architectures/data-management-landing-zone.md#data-catalog)
 - [Data classification](./architectures/data-management-landing-zone.md#data-classification)